stephenpaulraj/microsoft-project/docs/azure/questions.md

 Inventory services -
 The company has contracted a third-party to develop an API for inventory processing that requires access to a specific blob within the retail store storage account for three months to include read-only access to the data.

-Security -
+**Security -**

 All Azure Functions must centralize management and distribution of configuration data for different environments and geographies, encrypted by using a company-provided RSA-HSM key.
 Authentication and authorization must use Azure AD and services must use managed identities where possible.

-Issues -
+**Issues -**

 Retail Store Locations -
 You must perform a point-in-time restoration of the retail store location data due to an unexpected and accidental deletion of data.
 Azure Cosmos DB queries from the Azure Function exhibit high Request Unit (RU) usage and contain multiple, complex queries that exhibit high point read latency for large items as the function app is scaling.

-Question
+**Question**

-You need to audit the retail store sales transactions.
+**You need to audit the retail store sales transactions.
 What are two possible ways to achieve the goal?
-Each correct answer presents a complete solution.
+Each correct answer presents a complete solution.**

-NOTE: Each correct selection is worth one point.
+**NOTE: Each correct selection is worth one point.**

-A. Update the retail store location data upload process to include blob index tags.
-Create an Azure Function to process the blob index tags and filter by store location.
+1. **A. Update the retail store location data upload process to include blob index tags.
+Create an Azure Function to process the blob index tags and filter by store location.**
-B. Process the change feed logs of the Azure Blob storage account by using an Azure Function.
-Specify a time range for the change feed data.
+2. **B. Process the change feed logs of the Azure Blob storage account by using an Azure Function.
+Specify a time range for the change feed data.**
-C. Enable blob versioning for the storage account.
-Use an Azure Function to process a list of the blob versions per day.
+3. **C. Enable blob versioning for the storage account.
+Use an Azure Function to process a list of the blob versions per day.**
-D. Process an Azure Storage blob inventory report by using an Azure Function.
-Create rule filters on the blob inventory report.
+4. **D. Process an Azure Storage blob inventory report by using an Azure Function.
+Create rule filters on the blob inventory report.**
-E. Subscribe to blob storage events by using an Azure Function and Azure Event Grid.
-Filter the events by store location.
+5. **E. Subscribe to blob storage events by using an Azure Function and Azure Event Grid.
+Filter the events by store location.**

 :::tip Answer
 **B,E**
 :::

-## Question #298
+## Question #288

-Introductory Info
-Case study -
+**Introductory Info Case study -**

 This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
 Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.

-To start the case study -
+**To start the case study -**

 To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 When you are ready to answer a question, click the Question button to return to the question.

-Background -
+**Background -**

 Overview -
 You are a developer for Contoso, Ltd. The company has a social networking website that is developed as a Single Page Application (SPA).
 The main web application for the social networking website loads user uploaded content from blob storage.